Ianfeather/ianfeather.co.uk/src/site/posts/non-tech/travelling-around-madagascar.md

 ## Money
 Euros are the best currency to take with you.
 You can change them for local currency at the airport in Tana.
 You give them three notes and they give you back three hundred!
 You walk out looking so conspicuous but we never had any problems with safety there.

 All the hotels we stayed at were happy to be paid in Euros which really helped us know how much to convert - still worth checking with them though.
-They'll give you change in Malagasy which was good for us.
+They'll give you change in Malagasy Ariary which was good for us as it meant not having to change money to use in the towns.
 Your hotel will probably be able to change money for you or find you someone in town who can.

-Overall, Madagasar is a very affordable place to travel once you're there.
-We were on our honeymoon so had a littl more to spend than usual but even then meals were typically about £10 and accommodation under £100.
+Overall, Madagascar is a very affordable place to travel once you're there.
+We were on our honeymoon so had a little more to spend than usual but even then meals were typically about £10 and accommodation under £100.

 ## Safety
 We felt that Tana was fairly safe but were told it was actually dangerous by many people that we met and trusted.
 After dark you should get your hotel to sort you out with a taxi rather than walking - which the porters will happily do for a small tip.